in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-security.md

 - Some filter chains are configured to enable security

 ### Executing Rest Service

-When we execute the Rest Service it return authentication failure.
+When we execute the Rest Service now at http://localhost:8080/students/Student1/courses it returns authentication failure.
 Status is 401 with message "Bad credentials".
-This is because our service is now protected.
+This is because our service is now protected by Spring Security.

 ```json
 {